Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 Our virtual networks sure feel empty and sad.
 Let's cheer them up by giving them subnets!
 In both the EU and US virtual networks, create:

-1. `snet-shared-{team name}-dev-{location}` with the range of 128 addresses
+1. `snet-default-{team name}-dev-{location}` with the range of 128 addresses
 1. `snet-apps-{team name}-dev-{location}` with the range of 128 addresses
     * Delegate this subnet for `Microsoft.Web/serverFarms`

-> The `shared` subnet is for any kind of Azure resources.
+> The `default` subnet is for any kind of Azure resources.
 The `apps` subnet is delegated to Azure web apps, meaning you cannot use it for anything else.

 ## Private DNS zones